NoRedInk/elm-style-guide/README.md

 ### `Page.`
 `Page.Writing.Rate.Main`, `Page.Writing.Rate.Update`, `Page.Writing.Rate.Model.Decoder`

 A page on the site, which has its own URL.
-These are not reusable, and implemented using a combination of types from `Data` and components from `Nri`.
+These are not reusable, and implemented using a combination of types from `Data` and modules from `Nri`.

 The module name should follow the URL.
 Naming after the URL is subject to [How to Structure Modules for A Page](#how-to-structure-modules-for-a-page).
 The purpose of this convention is so when you have a URL, you can easily figure out where to find the module.